EberlyODL/phys211/free-fall-motion.md

 By convention, g is always a positive number, while <lrn-math inline>a_y</lrn-math> can be positive or negative depending on the coordinate system.
 We will almost always take y to be up and <lrn-math inline>a_y=-g </lrn-math>.
 </lrndesign-sidenote>

 On a incline plane with negligible friction, the falling acceleration is a fraction of the full free fall acceleration.
 That fraction is set by the angle of the incline plane.

-the acceleration in the <lrn-math>s </lrn-math> direction along the plane is
+The acceleration in the <lrn-math>s </lrn-math> direction along the plane is

 <lrn-math> a_s = \pm g \sin\theta </lrn-math>